-In order to maintain or adjust the capital structure, the Group may take one of several actions which may include the issue of new shares, the payment of dividends, a return capital to shareholders, or sell assets to reduce debt.
-The Group is not actively pursuing or considering any of these options at the time of this report.
+In order to maintain or adjust the capital structure, the group may take one of several actions which may include issue of new shares, the payment of dividends, a return of capital to shareholders or sell assets to reduce debt.
+See subsequent events for current initiatives being pursed at the date of this report.